arthur-ai/bench/docs/source/scoring.md

 ### `word_count_match`

 For scenarios where there is a preferred output length, `word_count_match` calculates a corresponding score on the scale of 0 to 1.
-Specifically, this scoring method calculates how similar the number of words in the candidate output is to the number of words in the reference output, where a score of 1.0 indicates that there are the same number of words in the candidate output as in the reference output.
+Specifically, this scorers calculates how similar the number of words in the candidate output is to the number of words in the reference output, where a score of 1.0 indicates that there are the same number of words in the candidate output as in the reference output.
 Scores less than 1.0 are calculated as ((len_reference-delta)/len_reference) where delta is the absolute difference in word lengths between the candidate and reference outputs.
 All negative computed values are truncated to 0.

 ## Code Evaluators

 ### `python_unit_testing`

 The Python Unit Testing scorer evaluates candidate solutions to coding tasks against unit tests.
-This scoring method wraps the [`code_eval`](https://huggingface.co/spaces/evaluate-metric/code_eval) evaluator interface from HuggingFace.
+This scorer wraps the [`code_eval`](https://huggingface.co/spaces/evaluate-metric/code_eval) evaluator interface from HuggingFace.
 It is important to note that this function requires that solution code uses standard python libraries only.